Foundations in Specialist Mental Health Practice

 Who the module is aimed at

-Post-qualified professionals who wish to extend their knowledge and skills in mental health practice at a postgraduate level - social workers, nurses, occupational therapists and others.
-The module can be used to prepare candidates for the PgCert Approved Mental Health Professional course.
-We will consider applications from non-qualified applicants who can show they have good experience working with people in mental distress and whose work involves writing reports.
+The module can be used to prepare candidates for the PgCert Approved Mental Health Professional course or similar postgraduate mental health courses.
+We will consider applications from non-qualified applicants who can show they have some experience working with people in mental distress and whose work involves writing reports of some kinds.

 Benefits of taking the module to the individual, the organisation and the patient